ivoleitao/stash/README.md

 ## Cache Operations

-The [Cache](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/cache.dart) frontend provides, as expected, a number of other operations besides the ones mentioned in the previous sections.
+The [Cache](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/cache.dart) frontend provides a number of other operations besides the ones mentioned in the previous sections.
 The table bellow gives a general overview of those operations.

 | Operation                                                 | Description                                                          |
 | --------------------------------------------------------- | -------------------------------------------------------------------- |